ajr-khll/mobius/README.md

 ## Project Title: Mobius: AI-Powered 3D Mathematical Visualization
-**Team Members:** Akshay Vadlamani, AJ Khullar, Anika Mantripragada
+**Team Members:** Akshay Vadlamani, AJ (Arjun) Khullar, Anika Mantripragada
 ## Summary

 **The Problem:**

-Many students rely on ChatGPT to assist them through challenging mathematics courses by providing step-by-step solutions.
-However, ChatGPT falls short in its inability to help students visualize the necessary functions that aid in comprehension of said problems.
-Existing tools like Desmos and Wolfram Alpha only offer 2D visualizations, making it difficult for students to understand multivariable calculus, vector fields, and parametric surfaces.
+Many students rely on LLMs to assist them through challenging mathematics courses by providing step-by-step solutions.
+However, LLMs fall short in their inability to help students visualize the necessary functions that aid in comprehension of said problems.
+Existing tools like Desmos and Wolfram Alpha only offer 2D visualizations with cumbersome input formats, making it difficult for students to understand multivariable calculus, vector fields, and parametric surfaces.

 **The Solution:**

-Mobius revolutionizes how students approach mathematics by providing Large Language Models with a framework that supports ChatGPT's existing solutions with interactive 3D visual aids.
+Mobius revolutionizes how students approach mathematics by providing Large Language Models with a framework that supports LLMs' existing solutions with interactive 3D visual aids.
 This allows students to break through the layers of abstraction that can make high-level calculus feel so overwhelming, ensuring a deeper understanding rooted in geometry.
 Students can ask Mobius to visualize any 3D function, parametric equation, or surface in real-time while working through problems.
 The AI renders the geometry instantly, allowing users to rotate, modify parameters, and explore the mathematical concepts visually.

 ## How AI is Used: